marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 # Scientific Debugging

-Scientific debugging is a sytstematic debugging approach based on the scientific method.
+Scientific debugging is a systematic debugging approach based on the scientific method.
 The process follows a loop of:

 - Observation
 - Hypothesis